 The excitement and joy isn’t about officiating the ceremonies (though that’s a privilege and a blast), but it’s about preparing the young couple for their marriage.
 For me, the ceremony is nothing compared to the marriage it creates.
 In per-marital counseling, I love rejoicing with couples about the amazing gifts God has given them in one another.
 I thoroughly enjoy letting God’s Word shine on their relationship and preparing them for their future union.
 Helping couples learn how to communicate, love, and repent well is a particularly satisfying work for me knowing how richly it will pay off later on in their marriage.
 Leading a ceremony is fun, but helping to build the foundation of Christian marriages is the work I’m most jazzed about.

 In a premarital counseling session I finished yesterday, we spoke in-depth about a marital truth often ignored, at least in practice.
 In his excellent marriage book, Love That Lasts, Gary Ricucci expresses the truth beautifully:

 Friends, sanctification – becoming like Christ – is indeed a community project.
 And marriage, growing to represent Christ and the church, is every bit as much a community project.

 The church is the place where marriages are fed and supported with truth.
 The local church is God’s primary context for the teaching and application of God’s word.
 As helpful as recorded messages, Christian media, conferences, and even books can be, the Lord has established the church as the central depository and dispensary of truth.
 If you truly want to mature as a husband or wife, if you want your spouse to spiritually thrive, if you want to see your family nurtured into the truth, the local church is your God given context.

-Take the invitation.
+Take the invitation and receive the joy God has for you.
 Get your marriage planted in a church.